ifspvislab/ifsp-report-bot/README.md

 # How to run the project

-Make sure you have python 3.11 installed:
+Make sure you have Python 3.11 installed:

 ```bash
 python --version